Image via Wikimedia: Joe Mabel

 A two-story brick house lies on an otherwise nondescript street in the Corona neighborhood of Queens.
 From the outside, it has the appearance of any other family home on the block with an entrance fenced in by an iron gate and a brick stoop that leads up to the front door.
 However, inside this house is a collection of mementos — personal belongings, notepads of scribbled notes and voice recordings — that honor the life and legacy of Louis Armstrong, one of the most influential figures in jazz.
 It is in this modest home on 34-56 107th Street that Armstrong lived with his wife Lucille Wilson, from 1943 until his death in 1971.

 Louis Armstrong outside his Corona home.
-Image via Shore Fire Media
+Image via Louis Armstrong Museum courtesy of Shore Fire Media.

 Today, the house serves as a historic museum that presents concerts and educational programs.
 An archive of writings, recordings and memorabilia is also available to the public for research, bringing the history of jazz to life.